When you first start marketing your business, keyword research probably isn’t at the top of your list of priorities.

 Tools like Google Analytics will tell you where your website traffic is coming from.
 Take a look at the “Organic Search” traffic to see if you can see any steady increases there.

 Results won’t happen overnight, but even small increases in traffic can go a long way in getting your business in front of new potential customers.

 Take a look at which search terms are bringing people to your site.
 If there’s a topic that seems especially interesting to people, write some additional blog posts and email newsletters on this specific topic.

 Ready to find the right keywords for your business?

-If you’re eager to get started with keywords and get in front of more new customers, join our FREE webinar: How to Show Up on the First Page of Google (And Get More Business from Your Website)
+If you’re eager to get started with keywords and get in front of more new customers, watch our FREE webinar: How to Show Up on the First Page of Google (And Get More Business from Your Website)